Dr. Minseon Ku 구민선 具旼宣

 Email: mku[at]wm[dot]edu

 Hello!
-I'm a postdoctoral fellow with the Diplomacy Project at the Global Research Institute and a faculty affiliate at William & Mary, and a member of the 2024 cohort in the NCAFP’s Korea Peninsula Emerging Leaders Program.
+I'm Postdoctoral Fellow with the Diplomacy Project at the Global Research Institute and a faculty affiliate at William & Mary.
+I will join the Grace School of Applied Diplomacy at DePaul University as Assistant Professor in September 2025.

-Previously, I was the Spencer fellow in US Foreign Policy and International Security at the John Sloan Dickey Center for International Understanding at Dartmouth.
-I received my PhD in Political Science from The Ohio State University in December 2023, and Master's and BA degrees from Yonsei University in Seoul.
-Prior to my doctoral training, I was a research assistant at the National Assembly Budget Office in Seoul, South Korea, and a Korea Foundation junior resident fellow at the CSIS Office of the Korea Chair in Washington, D.C.
+Previously, I was the 2023-24 Spencer fellow in US Foreign Policy and International Security at the John Sloan Dickey Center for International Understanding at Dartmouth.
+I earned my PhD in Political Science from The Ohio State University and my Master's and BA degrees from Yonsei University in Seoul.